 Full-time extended study over 30 months is also available.

 An early exit award (Graduate Diploma in Teaching P–12) is available after 180 credit points (12 calendar months for accelerated students or two years for extended students) and the final semester of study may be completed on an in-service basis while working as a registered teacher.
+Note: As the Master of Teaching (P-12) is being phased out, this option to return as an in-service teacher is only available until semester 1, 2018.

 Applicants must hold an approved Bachelor degree or equivalent with double major, major, or sub-major sequences in discipline studies that are relevant to the post-primary curriculum.
 To meet expectations of schools and to ensure maximum career opportunities, it is desirable that graduates are qualified to teach in at least two post-primary subject disciplines, with at least one to Year 11/12 level and at least one for teaching Years 7–10 acceptable to the Victorian Institute of Teaching (VIT).
 Applicants with discipline studies in only one post-primary curriculum area are eligible to apply.
 For further information on eligibility; follow the links to Teacher Education and Specialist Area Guidelines at www.vit.vic.edu.au